Final Intended Use Plan for the New York State Drinking Water State Revolving Fund

 - any other funding sources for the project, including detail on whether such funding is a grant or a loan, and if a loan, its interest rate, term, and annual debt payment.

 The hardship application is different than the DWSRF application.
 It is recommended that applicants, meeting the aforementioned eligibility criteria obtain and submit a hardship application directly to the DOH.
-Hardship applications submitted after December 3, 2007 will be evaluated for a financial hardship assistance package (no grant) during the current IUP period.
+Hardship applications submitted after the deadline will be evaluated for a financial hardship assistance package (no grant) during the current IUP period.
 Applicants that seek grants as part of their financial hardship package will have to re-apply during the next IUP funding period to be re-evaluated.

 Upon review of all hardship applications received in a funding round, projects eligible for hardship assistance will be ranked in priority order based on their project priority ranking scores.
 Projects with the highest project priority scores will receive confirmation letters for hardship assistance until the available hardship monies and any unexpended previously committed hardship funds are fully committed.
 Projects which qualify for financial hardship assistance may be provided with written confirmation from EFC of such qualification and placed on the next IUP Hardship List unless already funded during the current IUP funding period.
 Written confirmation for financial hardship will remain valid for the term identified in the confirmation letter.
 The amount and type of hardship assistance offered may change or be withdrawn if: